cometbft/cometbft/docs/architecture/adr-103-proto-versioning.md

 ### Implementation

-In order to implement Protobuf definition versioning, it is recommended to bring all of the Protobuf definitions for all major CometBFT releases thus far (v0.34, v0.37 and v0.38) into `main`, implementing versioning for each major version's definitions.
+In order to implement Protobuf definition versioning, it is recommended to bring all of the Protobuf definitions for all currently maintained major CometBFT releases thus far (v0.34, v0.37 and v0.38 as of the time of writing this ADR) into `main`, implementing versioning for each major version's definitions.

 For example, the v0.34 Protobuf definitions would be brought to `main` as `v1` (i.e. `proto/tendermint/types/types.proto` would become